 Natalee Neely, C-IAYT, E-RYT500, YACEP is a lifelong meditator and educator, Natalee took up yoga 24 years ago to help her cope with life threatening asthma and chronic bronchitis.
 She is now a Certified Yoga Therapist and Teacher working clinically to help people find comfort despite chronic illness, stress, anxiety and suffering.
 Yoga Therapy can increase comfort and stability by using gentle applications of mind/body awareness, mindfulness practices and breathing techniques that are appropriate and comfortable for everyone and everyBODY.

-Amy Williams, PhD, LP is a clinical health psychologist in Family Medicine at Henry Ford Health.
+Amy Williams, PhD, LP is a clinical health psychologist.
 She is trained in Acceptance and Commitment Therapy and has worked with people with various medical conditions, including chronic pain and cancer.
-Currently she offers acceptance and mindfulness-based interventions to staff and patients at Henry Ford.
+As the Director of Physician, Resident, and Fellow Well-being in Corewell Health - East's Office of Physician Well-being and Professionalism, she develops and supports programming for the physician workforce at Corewell Health - East.
 She has been personally using mindfulness-based practices since graduate school and finds mindfulness in nature some of her favorite moments.